For the financial year ending 31 December, 2018

-This statement is made in relation to Section 54, Part 6 of the UK Modern Slavery Act 2015 and sets out the steps that MSD has taken to ensure that modern slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+This statement is made in relation to Section 54, Part 6 of the UK Modern Slavery Act 2015 and sets out the steps that Intervet UK Limited (MSD) has taken to ensure that modern slavery and human trafficking is not taking place in our supply chains or in any part of our business.

 Our mission is the science of healthier animals.
 We are committed to providing the products, technologies, services and insights to help meet the needs of veterinary surgeons, farmers and pet owners.
 Our product categories include small animal, integrated livestock, ruminants, poultry and equine.
 Through our animal health products including prescription medicines and biologic therapies we work with customers and operate in more than 50 countries to deliver innovative health solutions.

 As a company whose products aid the wellbeing of animals around the world, we hold ourselves to a high standard.
 And we expect others to hold us to that same high standard.

 We purchase goods and services from thousands of suppliers around the world.
 Some of these are external manufacturing companies that make key ingredients or components for our products, manufacture finished products for us, package our products, and/or transport our medicines.